To Become an Independent user on MCL's X-ray Diffraction Equipment, please follow and complete the instructions below:

 Upon completion of this session, using materials provided in the lab and/or your notes, you should be able to operate the instrument independently.

 Following initial instrument training, the analyst will schedule a Solo Session on the instrument.
-This is typically a two hour session in which you will demonstrate that you are competent on the tool.
+This is typically a 1 ½ hour session in which you will demonstrate that you are competent on the tool.
 A solo session involves you operating the tool independently while a staff member is present to help if needed.
-Come prepared with samples to measure and notes you took during training.
+You must come prepared with at least two samples to measure and notes you took during training.

-If you have questions on any of these steps, please contact Jen.
+If you have questions on any of these steps, please contact Melissa (firstname.lastname@example.org).